drmpf/pfodWebDesigner/README.md

 # pfodWebDesigner
-This is a web base design tool to create interactive and responsive GUIs that can be served from your micro to either pfodApp and pfodWeb.
+This is a web base design tool to create interactive and responsive GUIs that can be served from your micro to either pfodApp and pfodWeb.<br>
+_**Using Serial any Arduino board can have an interactive GUI.**_<br>
+It generates complete Arduino sketches that can connect to pfodWeb.html via **Serial, BLE or HTTP**.

+pfodWeb.html is included in the Arduino pfodParser library (V3.66+)

 This code package includes all the necessary npm modules.
 Just install nodejs and then run one of the pfodWebDesigner batch files.